kshiteesh/kshiteesh.github.io/_news/announcement_15.md

 related_posts: false
 ---

-I'll part of the technical program committee for American Meteorological Society's Journal on AI for the Earth Systems!
+I'll be part of the technical program committee for American Meteorological Society's Journal on AI for the Earth Systems!